-All corporations doing business in Florida must register annually with the Department of State.
-Corporations must pay various fees for the right to do business in Florida.
+All corporations doing business in Florida must file annually with the Department of State.
+Business entities must pay various fees for the right to do business in Florida.
 The major fees are the annual report filing fee, corporate filing fees, and the supplemental corporate fee.